gustavofernandezlembert/Gustavo-Fernandez/README.md

 * This project aims to simplify the process of converting KML files containing Google Earth placemarks into HTML tables.

-* It eliminates the need for manually copying the placemark coordinates one by one, the proposed workflow involves organizing all placemarks within a folder in Google Earth, exporting the folder as a .kml file, and uploading it to the app.
-The resulting table can then be easily copied and pasted directly into any report.
+* It eliminates the need for manually copying the placemark coordinates and pasting them into other documents one by one.
+The proposed workflow involves organizing all placemarks of your project within a folder in Google Earth, exporting the folder as a .kml file, and uploading it to the app.
+The app will generate a table displaying each placemark's name and their corresponding lat and long coordinates.

-* This tool is especially useful for professionals who frequently use Google Earth and need to include multiple placemark coordinates in their reports.
+* This tool is ideal for professionals who frequently use Google Earth and need to extract and organize multiple placemarks' names and coordinate information into a table format.
+It simplifies the process, allowing easy copying into other documents like PPT, Word, and spreadsheets.

 * The script has been developed into a web app and can be accessed through the following link:  https://project-392521.uw.r.appspot.com/